 It has been determined that a network is worth investigating, and that a transmission corridor between the Kalgoorlie and Leinster areas is worth exploring.

-Discussions around definitive routes have not yet taken place and will not be examined until later in the process.
+Discussions about definitive routes have not yet taken place and will not be examined until later in the process.
 These discussions will not take place until an initial assessment has demonstrated that the project is commercially viable.

 How will the Goldfields Regional Network help to improve decarbonisation outcomes?